atom-box/zumtum/readMe.md

 [Run ZumTum!](https://atom-box.github.io/zuntum/)
 ## What's going on here
 I'm building a [reading app](https://atom-box.github.io/quanta/):
-1. User drops in a text and presses a button.
+1. The user drops in a text and presses a button.
 2. The text is rendered in chunks along the right side of the page.
 Matching text-entry forms on the left allow the user to type in questions.
 3. The following screen presents only the users questions as uneditable rendered text on the left.
-On the right, a 2000 character (300 word) text-entry form allows the user to type their paragraph that answers the questions.
+On the right, a 2000 character (300 word) text-entry form allows the user to type their paragraph that answers the questions. <br>
 This is Cornell notes, applied to reading of news or text, chosen by the user.

 ## Most Valuable Player
 I'm no genius.
 I'm flipping back and forth in this book to build an api to serve persistant data to this front end.
-I'm currently quite delayed by lots of resume writing and job applying.
+I'm currently quite delayed by lots of resume writing and job applying.<br>
 ![Oreilly Node book](https://github.com/atom-box/zuntum/blob/master/oreilly_160x210.png)

 # Todos for this week: